0:00 / 0:00

 Episode Information

 This week Kitty reads a part of an essay on chronic illness written by her daughter, in which she mentions her Mum.
 Kitty discusses her feelings on this with the inimitable Emma Kyriacou.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 24/11/2024 12:00:00 p.m.